 If there is no mobility clause in an employee’s employment contract, they are under no obligation to relocate.
-That said, it is always worth having a discussion with such employees as they may be willing to move anyway; this will often depend on the details of the relocation, the terms that the employer can offer them if they agree to move and their personal circumstances.
+That said, it is always worth having a discussion with such employees as they may be willing to move anyway; this will often depend on the details of the relocation, the terms and package that the employer can offer them if they agree to move and their personal circumstances.

 Mobility clauses and redundancy

 A redundancy situation may arise if an employer wishes to relocate but an employee does not have a mobility clause in their employment contract and does not wish to move or the employee does have a mobility clause but the employer decides to follow the redundancy route instead.

 Case law has shown that employers should not swap between redundancy and invoking a mobility clause when considering relocation.
 It is therefore important for employers to determine at the start of the relocation process whether to invoke a mobility clause or if a redundancy process is necessary and this may require legal advice before taking any further steps.
 Dismissal for misconduct on the basis that an employee unreasonably refused to relocate despite having a mobility clause in their employment contract could, potentially, be a less costly exercise than redundancy, but the employer needs to be sure that their relocation request was actually reasonable in the circumstances, which should take into account the relevant employee’s personal situation.